m-goos/jenkins-configuration-as-code-blog/blog2/blog2-jenkins-job-setup-automation.md

  => => naming to docker.io/library/jenkins:jobdsl-blog-2
 ```

-Now finally run the Jenkins container, refer to [Blog 1](https://techspire.nl/jenkins-inception-configuring-jenkins-to-configure-jenkins/) in this series if you're looking for an explanation for the flags/options I'm using here:
+Now finally run the Jenkins container, refer to [Blog 1](https://techspire.nl/jenkins-inception-configuring-jenkins-to-configure-jenkins/) in this series if you are looking for an explanation for the flags/options I'm using here:
 ```
 $ docker images
 REPOSITORY        TAG             IMAGE ID       CREATED         SIZE jenkins           jobdsl-blog-2   d7cdd9f5ffda   9 minutes ago   517MB

-$ docker run --name jenkins --rm -p 80:8080 --env JENKINS_ADMIN_PASSWORD=password jenkins:jobdsl-blog-2
+$ docker run --name jenkins --rm -p 80:8080 -d --env JENKINS_ADMIN_PASSWORD=password jenkins:jobdsl-blog-2
 ```

 Now navigate to `http://localhost`, login with the following credentials:
 - admin: `admin`
 - password: `password`
+- *to stop this container when you are done: `docker stop [CONTAINER-ID]`*

 And find Jenkins waiting for you with a pre-configured pipeline!